nesi/dask_demos/README.md

 ## Maintainer's notes

 Demos are written as plain scripts, converted into notebooks using [jupytext](https://github.com/mwouts/jupytext).

-A [Makefile](Makefile) is provided to automate execution and conversion of the scripts into notebooks and static html documents.
+A [Makefile](Makefile) is provided to automate execution and conversion of the scripts into notebooks and static html documents, just run `make`.

-- TODO hooks for flake8 and black
+Dependencies are pinned in the [requirements-pinned.txt](requirements-pinned.txt) file, to keep a trace of the execution environment when generating the notebooks.

-- TODO pin dependencies
+- TODO pre-commit hooks using flake8 and black